-The digital population you rule dynamically and randomly reacts to your policies, giving you the pushback you need to simulate the careful negotiation and compromise between political ideals and voting population.
+The digital population you rule dynamically and randomly reacts to your policies, giving you the pushback you need to simulate the careful negotiation and compromise between political ideals and the voting population.
 It’s such an intricate simulation that national newspapers in the UK have used it several times to test the manifestos of political parties in the run-up to elections.
-While it doesn’t have all of the management capabilities of more old-school simulation games, this is the truest ‘political game’ you’ll ever play.
+While it doesn’t have all the management capabilities of more old-school simulation games, this is the most authentic ‘political game’ you’ll ever play.

-A precursor to games like Power & Revolution and other similar series like RealPolitiks II, the SuperPower series started life in 2002, with the better known sequel launching in 2004.
+A precursor to games like Power & Revolution and similar series like RealPolitiks II, the SuperPower series started in 2002, with the better-known sequel launching in 2004.
 SuperPower 2 would eventually get a Steam release ten years later in 2014.

 Supreme Ruler: Ultimate

 Supreme Ruler, as a series, has skewed more towards the war game side of the simulation spectrum because most of them tend to focus on specific conflicts such as WW2 or WW1.

 Supreme Ruler: Ultimate is an attempt to marry all of the games together into one – starting just before The Great War, you can lead a single nation through global conflicts, The Cold War, and then into modern times and the near future.
 There are specific historical scenarios you can play through as well.
 While military and fighting mechanics are key to this series, robust political management aspects can rival other more dedicated games on this list, as you need to run the country as a whole, no matter what’s going on.

 Rebel Inc: Escalation

 We’re taking a break from more global-facing political simulations for a more localized game that you should try if you’re looking for a well-researched take on the War on Terror.
 You’re in charge of a fictional region inspired by Afghanistan, tasked with trying to rebuild after a devastating conflict.
 This involves managing civilian matters to bring prosperity and fighting off insurgents who oppose you.